Aalto-Electric-Drives/motulator/docs/source/induction_machine.rst

 .. figure:: figs/im_block.svg
    :width: 100%
    :align: center
-   :alt: Block diagram of an induction motor model
+   :alt: Block diagram of an induction machine model
    :target: .

-   Block diagram of the motor model.
+   Block diagram of the machine model.
 The magnetic model includes the flux equations (or, optionally, saturation characteristics) and the torque equation.

 The voltage equations are